p-jibbons/Scrapy/README.md

-# eventbrite_spider
+# Spiders to populate the relayplay django application
-Spider to Scrape eventbrite using scrapy python
+A set of spiders written in python using the scrapy framework